devlinjunker/JS-Fun/play/test.webpack/README.md

  - mocha.opts helps running mocha be simpler
   [ ] consider moving into `./test/` directory so we don't need to ref
 [ ] Test bootstrap file

+### Clean Output while running
+  This might require creating bash scripts for the npm commands.
+These will control the terminal output and be able to refresh/clear etc.